-Scheme 3.
+Scheme 4.
 Structures of the most common HQ ligands.

-We propose the following classification of lanthanide acylpyrazolonates based on the composition of the metal's coordination sphere, the charge of the complex, and the presence of additional ligands:
+We propose the following classification for lanthanide acylpyrazolonates based on composition of the metal's coordination sphere, charge of the complex, and presence of additional ligands:

 Neutral complexes incorporating solvent molecules into the coordination sphere: [Ln(Q)3(solv)n].